hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 ![Fail Rows]({filename}/images/Fast_And_Easy_Automl_Optimize/13_Fail2.png)

 The service does not accept data sets that contain **less than** 1,000 rows.
-For this reason, we can't optimize the BUPA liver disorders model with Google AutoML Tables Beta, a reality that disappoints me greatly.
+For this reason, we can't optimize the **BUPA Liver Disorders** model with **Google AutoML Tables Beta**, a reality that disappoints me greatly.

 > Imagine that you drive trucks cross-country for a living.
-Now imagine every morning a magical elf appears and hide your keys, steal your engine or slash your tires.
-This analogy captures the daily frustration faced by professional Data Engineers
+Now imagine every morning a magical elf appears and hides your keys, steals your engine or slashes your tires.
+This analogy captures the daily frustration faced by professional Data Engineers!

-The Beta version of the Google AutoML tables service dashed my plans of providing a consistent machine learning narrative centered on the BUPA liver disorders data set.
+The Beta version of the **Google AutoML Tables** service dashed my plans of providing a consistent machine learning narrative centered on the **BUPA Liver Disorders** data set.
 Un-cooperative software slayed my plans (and dreams) enough times in my professional career to vaccinate me against such roadblocks.
-With a heavy heart, I will re-group and select a new data set for us to test drive the with the AutoML tables Beta service.
+With a heavy heart, I will re-group and select a new data set for us to test drive the with the **AutoML Tables Beta** service.

 # The UCI Wine Data Set
 Our BUPA liver disorders [TensorFlow model]({filename}/fast-and-easy-regression-with-tensorflow.md) predicts the number of drinks that a boozer drinks each day based on biological markers.
-We will stick with the wino theme and use the University of California Irvine (UCI) [wine quality data set](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
+We stick with the wino theme and use the University of California Irvine (UCI) [wine quality data set](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 The Wine Quality data set uses biological (and chemical) markers to predict the quality of wine, which the sommeliers give a score from one to ten.
 I would assume that Thunderbird would score low on such a scale.

 Download the [wine dataset](http://archive.ics.uci.edu/ml/datasets/Wine+Quality) from the same UCI website that hosts the BUPA data set.